brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

           adb shell run-as Mono.Android_Tests cp /data/local/tmp/libmonosgen-2.0.so \
             /data/data/Mono.Android_Tests/files/.__override__/

+ 2. Ensure all users have execute permissions on the application's data
+    directory:

+        $ adb shell run-as Mono.Android_Tests \
+            chmod a+x /data/data/Mono.Android_Tests/

- 2. Build, deploy, and run the app, and then attach LLDB.
+ 2. Run the app and attach LLDB.

  3. Find the current in-memory address of the `.text` section of the custom `libmonosgen-2.0.so`.
 For example, for a 64-bit app, run the following